-- 1. The generator set manufacturer should change the generator set design to reduce the vibration levels as much as possible. - 2.
-Contact Cummins Generator Technologies to assess the impact on bearing and alternator life expectancy.
+- 1. Consult with the generator set manufacturer to reduce vibration to an acceptable level. - 2.
+Contact CGT Customer Service to assess the impact on bearing and alternator life expectancy.

 5.9 Bearings

 5.9.1 Re-greasable Bearings

 Each bearing housing is connected by a grease pipe to an external grease nipple.
 A label gives the grease type and quantity, and frequency for re-greasing.
 The recommended grease is a high specification synthetic compound that must not be mixed with grease of a different specification.
 Refer to the Service and Maintenance chapter for detailed instructions.